Locations:

 An ultrasound facial helps stimulate collagen.
 It may also include the following benefits:

 The dermis layer of your skin contains most of your skin’s specialized cells and structures.
 It synthesizes less collagen each year after about the age of 20.
-For women and people assigned female at birth (AFAB), estrogen levels decrease after menopause.
-This leaves your skin drier, thinner and less taut than before.
+Estrogen levels also decrease after menopause, leaving your skin drier, thinner and less taut than before.

 “Once the dermis begins producing the new collagen, sagging facial and neck skin lifts and starts to look younger and tighter,” notes Kanaan.